Mindfulness, Meditation, & Yoga

 Of mystery and delight.

-Mindfulness basically refers to the ability to stay present and aware of each moment without judgment, fear, regret, or anxiety.
-Learning how to develop this skill can help us to self-regulate and appreciate the positive aspects within our lives from a lens of gratitude, thereby making it easier to deal with the inevitable obstacles.
+Mindfulness refers to the ability to stay present and aware of each moment (including one’s thoughts and feelings) without judgment, fear, regret, anxiety.
+Learning how to develop this skill can help us to self-regulate and appreciate the positive aspects within our lives from a lens of gratitude, thereby making it easier to flow through the inevitable obstacles and discomfort.

 Breathing is an important component to the skill of mindfulness.
-Once we become aware of our breath, we learn that conscious slowing of the breath forces our heart rate to slow down and increases our ability to focus and cope.
-Deep breathing exercises are incorporated into many services at Monarch Wellness.
+Once we become aware of our breath, we learn that during times of discomfort we are holding our breath or experiencing rapid or shallow breath.
+We also learn that conscious slowing of the breath forces our heart rate to slow down and increases our ability to focus, self-regulate, and cope.
+Deep breathing exercises are incorporated into sessions at Monarch Wellness.

 For more information, here are some of many resources available: